SapirAs/learning-git/README.md

-# Git and Github learning
+# Git and Github Course

 ## This Repo was used to learn git